Robot ethics: Sex robots

 In 2015, the Campaign Against Sex Robots (CASR) was launched to draw attention to the sexual relationship of humans with machines.
 The campaign claims that sex robots are potentially harmful and will contribute to inequalities in society, and that an organized approach and ethical response against the development of sex robots is necessary.

 In the article Should We Campaign Against Sex Robots?, published by the MIT Press, researchers pointed some flaws on this campaign and did not support a ban on sex robots completely.
-Firstly, they argued that the particular claims advanced by the CASR were "unpersuasive," partly because of a lack of clarity about the campaign’s aims and partly because of substantive defects in the main ethical objections put forward by campaign’s founders.
+Firstly, they argued that the particular claims advanced by the CASR were "unpersuasive", partly because of a lack of clarity about the campaign's aims and partly because of substantive defects in the main ethical objections put forward by campaign's founders.
 Secondly, they argued that it would be very difficult to endorse a general campaign against sex robots unless one embraced a highly conservative attitude towards the ethics of sex.
 Drawing upon the example of the campaign to stop killer robots, they thought that there were no inherently bad properties of sex robots that give rise to similarly serious levels of concern, the harm caused by sex robots being speculative and indirect.
 Nonetheless, the article concedes that there are legitimate concerns that can be raised about the development of sex robots.

 Law

 With contemporary technological issues emerging as society pushes on, one topic that requires thorough thought is robot ethics concerning the law.
 Academics have been debating the process of how a government could go about creating legislation with robot ethics and law.

-A pair of scholars that have been asking these questions are Neil M. Richards Professor of Law at Washington University in St. Louis as well as, William D. Smart Associate Professor of Computer Science at Washington University in St. Louis.
-In their paper "How Should Robots Think About Law" they make four main claims concerning robot ethics and law.
+A pair of scholars that have been asking these questions are Neil M. Richards Professor of Law at Washington University School of Law as well as, William D. Smart Associate Professor of Computer Science at McKelvey School of Engineering.
+In their paper "How Should the Law Think About Robots?" they make four main claims concerning robot ethics and law.
 The groundwork of their argument lies on the definition of robot as "non-biological autonomous agents that we think captures the essence of the regulatory and technological challenges that robots present, and which could usefully be the basis of regulation."
 Second, the pair explores the future advanced capacities of robots within around a decades time.
 Their third claim argues a relation between the legal issues robot ethics and law experiences with the legal experiences of cyber-law.
 Meaning that robot ethics laws can look towards cyber-law for guidance.
 The "lesson" learned from cyber-law being the importance of the metaphors we understand emerging issues in technology as.
 This is based on if we get the metaphor wrong for example, the legislation surrounding the emerging technological issue is most likely wrong.
 The fourth claim they argue against is a metaphor that the pair defines as "The Android Fallacy".
 They argue against the android fallacy which claims humans and non-biological entities are "just like people".